-Disney News: Sneak Peek Videos Surface Of Pandora — the World of Avatar Set To Open Soon In Animal Kingdom
+Disney News: Sneak Peek Videos Surface Of Pandora — The World Of Avatar Set To Open Soon In Animal Kingdom

 — Katherine Ledger (@KatherineLedger) April 29, 2017

-The Walt Disney imagineering team was skeptical that it was even possible to build the world of Pandora and that it was a “crazy thing to try to do,” according to a Pandora — the World of Avatar behind the scenes video on the Disney Parks YouTube channel.
+The Walt Disney Imagineering team was skeptical that it was even possible to build the world of Pandora and that it was a “crazy thing to try to do,” according to a Pandora — The World of Avatar behind-the-scenes video on the Disney Parks YouTube channel.
 But the recent media preview of Pandora — the World of Avatar unveiled a finished Disney World attraction that’s true to the movie and puts fans directly into the world of Pandora, with exotic tropical and bioluminescent plants, a floating mountain with glowing fauna and flora, cascading waterfalls, futuristic tastes and flavors, and two rides: the River Journey, a boat ride, and Flight of Passage, a simulator attraction.

-The Los Angeles Times reports that Pandora — the World of Avatar is actually set “about a generation after the conflict in the film,” and shows Pandora after the war in the Avatar film, as it would look during rehabilitation.
+The Los Angeles Times reports that Pandora — The World of Avatar is actually set “about a generation after the conflict in the film,” and shows Pandora after the war in the Avatar film, as it would look during rehabilitation.

 Sighting of the Na’Vi are reportedly rare throughout Pandora — the World of Avatar, but MovieWeb shared that the “really big” Flight of Passage thrill ride gives visitors a look at a “very creepy animatronic” Na’Vi, while waiting in line to take a 3D ride the back of a mountain Banshee.

-Disney describes Pandora — the World of Avatar as an expedition for “adventurers of all ages,” with memories that will “last long after” guests have left.
-According to Blastr, Pandora — the World of Avatar is an “interactive experience that changes from day to night.”
+Disney describes Pandora — The World of Avatar as an expedition for “adventurers of all ages,” with memories that will “last long after” guests have left.
+According to Blastr, Pandora — The World of Avatar is an “interactive experience that changes from day to night.”
 Avatar producer Jon Landau said in an interview on Travel Weekly that there are not even signs to the rides, an intentional choice that lets visitors “explore and discover” on their own.

 INSIDE LOOK: Windtraders store integrates story into merchandise for Pandora – The World of Avatar https://t.co/u2gfJhIMaJ pic.twitter.com/lxBB6F1vBl